-B) Results of the Differential Pricing Analysis
+D. Results of the Differential Pricing Analysis

-For Industeel, based on the results of the differential pricing analysis, Commerce preliminarily finds that 73.79 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Thus, for these preliminary results, Commerce is applying the average-to-transaction for Industeel.
+For Industeel, based on the results of the differential pricing analysis, Commerce preliminarily finds that 75.29 percent of the value of U.S. sales pass the Cohen's d test17 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for Industeel.